FeelingFun/sxtools/README.md

 ## Project Setup
 In this screen, the number of albedo layers and material channels to be painted can be selected.
 Exporting to a game engine requires layer and material data to be processed into the extra UV channels of the object.
 The screen allows selecting which UV set and axis is used for each data channel.

-### Set Preferences Location
+### Select Settings File
 Allows you to pick a file in which SX Tools saves its preferences.
-This is useful if you wish to share palettes between computers.
+If a file does not exist, just type a filename.
+This is useful if you wish to share project settings between computers.
+Shift-clicking on the select button will load settings from the existing file.

-### Load and Apply Preferences
+### Number of masks
-If you copy a prefs file from another computer, pick it with the Set Location function, and then apply the settings with this.
+Defines how many layers to export with one-bit color masks.
+The default is the five layers from the top.

 ### Alpha-to-mask limit
 Controls the threshold between a Mask layer and an Adjustment layer.
 More on that later.